Social media optimization: Relationship with search engine optimization

 Social media optimization is an increasingly important factor in search engine optimization, which is the process of designing a website in a way so that it has as high a ranking as possible on search engines.
-Search engines are increasingly utilizing the recommendations of users of social networks such as Reddit, Facebook, Tumblr, Twitter, YouTube, LinkedIn, Pinterest, Instagram to rank pages in the search engine result pages.
+Search engines are increasingly utilizing the recommendations of users of social networks such as Reddit, Facebook, Tumblr, Twitter, YouTube, LinkedIn, Pinterest and Instagram to rank pages in the search engine result pages.
 The implication is that when a webpage is shared or "liked" by a user on a social network, it counts as a "vote" for that webpage's quality.
 Thus, search engines can use such votes accordingly to properly ranked websites in search engine results pages.
-Furthermore, since it is more difficult to top the scales or influence the search engines in this way, search engines are putting more stock into social search.
+Furthermore, since it is more difficult to tip the scales or influence the search engines in this way, search engines are putting more stock into social search.
 This, coupled with increasingly personalized search based on interests and location, has significantly increased the importance of a social media presence in search engine optimization.
 Due to personalized search results, location-based social media presences on websites such as Yelp, Google Places, Foursquare, and Yahoo!
 Local have become increasingly important.
 While social media optimization is related to search engine marketing, it differs in several ways.
 Primarily, SMO focuses on driving web traffic from sources other than search engines, though improved search engine ranking is also a benefit of successful social media optimization.
 Further, SMO is helpful to target particular geographic regions in order to target and reach potential customers.
 This helps in lead generation (finding new customers) and contributes to high conversion rates (i.e., converting previously uninterested individuals into people who are interested in a brand or organization).